Bagha Jatin: Jatin's death

-Jatin was informed of British action by Niren and was requested to leave his hiding place, but his insistence on taking Nirendranath (Niren) Dasgupta and Jyotish Pal with him delayed their departure by a few hours, by which time a large force of police, headed by top British officers from Calcutta and Balasore, reinforced by the army unit from Chandbali in Bhadrak State, had reached the neighborhood.
+Jatin was informed of British action by Niren and was requested to leave his hiding place, but his insistence on taking Nirendranath (Niren) Dasgupta and Jyotish Pal with him delayed their departure by a few hours, by which time a large force of police, headed by top British officers from Calcutta and Balasore, reinforced by the army unit from Chandabali in Bhadrak district, had reached the neighborhood.
 Jatin and his companions walked through the forests and hills of Mayurbhanj, and after two days reached Balasore Railway Station.

 The police had announced a reward for the capture of five fleeing "bandits", so the local villagers were also in pursuit.
 With occasional skirmishes, the revolutionaries, running through jungles and marshy land in torrential rain, finally took up position on 9 September 1915 in an improvised trench in the undergrowth on a hillock at Chashakhand in Balasore.
-Chittapriya and his companions asked Jatin to leave and go to safety while they guarded the rear.
+Chittapriya Ray Chaudhuri and his companions asked Jatin to leave and go to safety while they guarded the rear.
 Jatin, however, refused to leave them.

 The contingent of Government forces approached them in a pincers movement.
 A gunfight ensued, lasting seventy-five minutes, between the five revolutionaries armed with Mauser pistols and a large number of police and army armed with modern rifles.
 The incident known as Battle of Balasore ended with an unrecorded number (25 as per local eye witnesses) of casualties on the Government side.
-On the other hand, revolutionary Chittapriya Ray Chaudhuri died on spot, Jatin and Jyotish Pal were seriously wounded, and Manoranjan Sengupta and Niren were captured after their ammunition ran out.
-Jatindranath Mukherjee died a hero in Balasore hospital on 10 September 1915; Manoranjan & Niren sacrificed their lives on gallows (both were hanged to death in Balasore district jail).
+On the other hand, revolutionary Chaudhuri died on the spot, Jatin and Jyotish Pal were seriously wounded, and Manoranjan Sengupta and Niren were captured after their ammunition ran out.
+Jatindranath Mukherjee died at the Balasore district hospital on 10 September 1915.
+Sengupta and Niren were hanged at Balasore district jail.